alejandrodavidvela/Spotify_Clone/README.md

 ![alt text](main.png)

-You can use this site at https://empty-wind-6029.on.fleek.co/
+You can use view site at https://empty-wind-6029.on.fleek.co/

 To run on a local machine
 1. git clone the repository